 Purchase and sale transactions in securities are accounted on settlement date.

-Costs such as brokerage pertaining to investments, paid at the time of acquisition and broken period interest are charged to the profit and loss account as per the RBI guidelines.
+Cost such as brokerage pertaining to investments, paid at the time of acquisition and broken period interest are charged to the profit and loss account as per the RBI guidelines.

 b) Basis of classification

-c) Shifting among categories
+c) Reclassification between categories

-d) Valuation
+d) Valuation (Subsequent Measurement)

 Investments received in lieu of restructured advances scheme are valued in accordance with RBI guidelines.
 Any diminution in value on these investments is provided for and is not used to set off against appreciation in respect of other performing securities in that category.
 Depreciation on equity shares acquired and held by the Bank under restructuring scheme is provided as per RBI guidelines.